Display (zoology): Mammals

-Factors influencing display behaviour in animals
+Factors influencing displays

-Display behaviour is a set of very conspicuous behaviours that allows for the attraction of mates but also can result in the attraction of predators.
+Display is a set of conspicuous behaviours that allows for the attraction of mates but also can result in the attraction of predators.
 As a result, animals have certain environmental and social cues that they can use to decide when is the most beneficial time to show such behaviours; they use these triggers to minimize cost (predator avoidance) and maximize gain (mate attraction).

 The first factor is temporal.
 Depending on the time of the season, animals (more specifically, tropical frogs, in this study) show strong seasonal trends in display behaviour favouring times closer to the beginning of the mating season.
 This is plausible as this allows the most time for the attraction of a mate and the decline in calling to the end of the season is also valid because most organisms will have a mate by then and not have any need to continue such display behaviour.
 Depending upon the species and evolutionary histories, environmental factors such as temperature, elevation, and precipitation can affect the presence of these behaviours.

 Along with environmental cues, social cues can also play a role in the demonstration of display behaviour.
 For example, aggressive display behaviour in the crayfish Orconectes virilistends to be triggered by impositions of other crayfish on previously established territory.
 Such displays consist of a preliminary raising of claws between 4 and 5 times and if this is not sufficient to warn the other to not encroach on the territory then tactile engagement will occur.
 In this case, display behaviour is a preliminary step to the engagement of aggressive tactile behaviour whereas many cases of display behaviour result in the engagement of mating rituals.

 In humans

-Human men typically advertise their suitability as mates by signalling their status in the social hierarchy, often by acquiring wealth or fame.
+Human men advertise their suitability as mates by signalling their status in the social hierarchy, often by acquiring wealth or fame.
 The Papuan big men of New Guinea staged elaborate feasts to show the extent of their influence and power.
 The potlatches of the Pacific Northwest were held for much of the same effect.